-Position more intense and higher elements of built more intense and higher elements of built form towards the front and centre of a site, Principle met transitioning to single storey elements to the rear of the lot. r of the lot.
-Dwelling 1 in the front of the site would be double storey.
-At ground floor level Dwelling 2 would have a garage wall built to the northern side boundary.
-Both dwellings would be setback 6.12m from the western rear boundary.
-Dwelling 3 would be setback 1.75m from the southern side boundary.
-At first floor level, Dwelling 2 would be setback 3m from the northern side boundary and 7.15m from the western rear boundary.
-Dwelling 3 would be setback 9.2m from the western rear boundary and 3m from the southern side boundary.
-This clearly shows that the double storey elements are located towards the middle of the site and and that rear setbacks are generally clear of double storev form.
-The staggering of the upper floor levels of these dwellings also provides for a reducing the sense of the overall mass of the built form.
+Position more intense and higher elements of built form towards the front and centre of a site, ✓ Principle met

+transitioning to single storey elements to the rear of the lot.
+Dwelling 1 in the front of the site would be

+double storey.

+At ground floor level Dwelling 2 would have a

+garage wall built to the northern side

+boundary.
+Both dwellings would be setback

+6.12m from the western rear boundary.

+Dwelling 3 would be setback 1.75m from the

+southern side boundary.

+At first floor level.
+Dwelling 2 would be

+setback 3m from the northern side boundary

+and 7.15m from the western rear boundary.

+Dwelling 3 would be setback 9.2m from the

+western rear boundary and 3m from the

+southern side boundary.
+This clearly shows

+that the double storey elements are located

+towards the middle of the site and and that

+rear setbacks are generally clear of double

+storey form.
+The staggering of the upper floor

+levels of these dwellings also provides for a

+sense of separation and better articulation

+reducing the sense of the overall mass of the

+built form.